 From 1 July 2018, the two major supermarket chains planned to ban single-use plastic bags at the checkouts.
 On the same date new legislation came into effect in Western Australia and Queensland banning the bags for all supermarkets, takeaway stores, pharmacies, goods sold online and markets.
 Bans were already in place in Tasmania, South Australia, the ACT and Northern Territory.
 But in New South Wales and Victoria, supermarket customers did not go quietly into that good plastic-bag free future.More

 All the pundits predicting the 2018 food trends agreed on one thing.
-Vegetable-based foods are HOT, they said.
-It seems more Aussies are going vegan, which is no doubt why pizza chain Domino’s announced its vegan pizza range in January.
-There are three different varieties, all using vegan cheese, or you can build your own from a list of veggie ingredients.
+Vegetable-based foods were HOT, they said.
+It seemed more Aussies were going vegan, which is no doubt why pizza chain Domino’s announced its vegan pizza range in January 2018.
+Initially there were three different varieties, all using vegan cheese, or you could build your own from a list of veggie ingredients.

 In September 2016 the Daily Juice Company announced that the Sunnyboy was being deleted.
 The pyramid-shaped ice-block in a Tetrapak was part of a typically Australian childhood and the Twittersphere exploded with protests.
 Some, however, pointed out that pure nostalgia wasn’t enough to keep the brand alive and a lack of sales made the product’s death inevitable.
 The Sunny-boy trademark (with its original hyphen) was first registered by Berri Limited in 1964.